VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_6 Low-Level-Dropper_DSC/Chapter_6 LAB_Playbook.md

 </details>

 ### Header File
-Unlike the medium level dropper (NTAPIs), we no longer ask ntdll.dll for the function definition of the native APIs we are using.
-But we still want to use the native functions, so we need to define or implement the structure for all four native functions in a header file.
+Unlike the medium level dropper (NTAPIs), we **no longer ask ntdll.dll** for the function definition of the native APIs we are using.
+But we still want to use the native functions, so we need to define or **directly implement** the structure for all four native functions in a header file.
 In this case the header file is called syscalls.h and must also be included in the main code.
-All the structures are already implemented in the direct syscall dropper POC.
+All the structures are already implemented in the syscall dropper POC.
 If you want to check them manually, you should be able to find them in the Microsoft documentation, e.g. for [NtWriteVirtualMemory](https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/ntifs/nf-ntifs-ntallocatevirtualmemory).

 <details>
 <summary>Code</summary>